hms-dbmi/pic-sure-all-in-one/README.md

 12. Log in using your Google account that you previously configured.

-13. Once you have confirmed that you can access the PIC-SURE UI using your admin user, stop the jenkins server by running the following stop-jenkins.sh script:
+13. Once you have confirmed that you can access the PIC-SURE UI using your admin user, stop the jenkins server by running the following script:

-sudo ./stop-jenkins.sh
+sudo ./picsure.sh stop jenkins

 ## Additional Information:

 - Any time you wish to update the system, please run the update-jenkins.sh script and then start the Jenkins server.
   This ensures the jenkins jobs and configurations are up to date.
 See [here](#updating-jenkins)

-- Always stop Jenkins using the stop-jenkins.sh script when you are done to prevent unauthorized access as Jenkins effectively has root privileges on your server.
+- Always stop Jenkins using the `picsure.sh stop jenkins` script when you are done to prevent unauthorized access as Jenkins effectively has root privileges on your server.

 - To start or stop PIC-SURE use the "Start PIC-SURE" and "Stop PIC-SURE" jobs.